brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

                   allowDiscards = true;
                 };
 ```
 The luks section is where we define the encrypted partition that we are going to use for our root filesystem.
 Now here we can notice a couple of important settings:

-- the `extraFormatArgs` option is used to pass additional arguments to the `cryptsetup` command, in this case we are using:
+- The `extraFormatArgs` option is used to pass additional arguments to the `cryptsetup` command.
+In this case, we are using:
-  - `--type luks1` because afaik grub does not have the full support for luks2 yet, so just in case we are going to force the old
+  - `--type luks1` because as far as I know grub does not have full support for luks2 yet, so, just in case, we are going to force the old (but stable) version.
-  (but stable) version
-  - `--iter-time 1000` is used to set the time in milliseconds that luks will wait before trying to unlock the partition, this is useful
-  to avoid brute force attacks, but it will also slow down the unlocking process, so made your choice based on your needs.
+  - `--iter-time 1000` is used to set the time in milliseconds luks will use for key derivation.
+This helps avoid brute force attacks but also slows down unlocking, so make your choice based on your needs.

-- `passwordFile` is the file that contains the password for the luks partition, in the setup phase
-  will be passed to the `cryptsetup` command.
-It's up to you to choose to generate it or not.
+- `passwordFile` is the file that contains the password for the luks partition.
+During setup, it will be passed to the `cryptsetup` command.
+It's up to you whether to generate it or not.
-  for the sake of this guide I will just create a random password and store it in the `/tmp/pass`:
+  For the sake of this guide, I will just create a random password and store it in `/tmp/pass`:
   ```bash
   dd if=/dev/urandom bs=1 count=32 | base64 > /tmp/pass
   ```
-  obv let's take a note of the password and store it in a safe place
+  obviously, let's take note of the password and store it in a safe place.

 - `additionalKeyFiles` is a list of additional key files that will be used to unlock the luks partition,
    in this case we are going to create a random key so we can backup it in another place and
-   never loose the access to our data.
+   never lose the access to our data.
 To do so let's use the classic dd command:
    ```bash
    dd if=/dev/urandom of=/nixos-enc.key bs=4096 count=1
    ```
-   again do not forget to copy it somewhere safe
+   again do not forget to copy it somewhere safe.

 ### Disk section: btrfs